How do I get to and from the camps?

 How do I cash my paychecks?

-Checks are issued every two weeks and sent from the Fairbanks office to each of the camps where they are distributed to coworkers.
-Most coworkers mail paychecks to their hometown bank for deposit.
-It is important that you bring extra deposit slips, envelopes, stamps and your bank's mailing address.
+Physical checks are issued every two weeks and sent from the Fairbanks office to each of the camps where they are distributed to coworkers.

 How can my family and friends send me mail at the camps?

 Send Yukon River Camp mail to: Coworker's name, C/O Yukon River Camp, PO Box 81512, Fairbanks, AK 99708

 Send Coldfoot Camp mail to: Coworker's Name, C/O Coldfoot Camp, General Delivery, Fairbanks, AK 99701-9999

 Send Deadhorse Camp mail to: Coworker's name, C/O Deadhorse Camp, PO Box 81512, Fairbanks, AK 99708

 Send Arctic Base Camp mail to: Coworker's name, C/O Northern Alaska Tour Company, PO Box 82991, Fairbanks, AK 99708

 YUKON RIVER CAMP - Internet is available on coworker computers located in the cafe office.

 COLDFOOT CAMP - Internet is available on one coworker computer located in the cafe office.
 An additional ethernet cable is available in the office for coworkers to connect a personal laptop to the internet.
 Satellite WiFi may be purchased, but cannot be guaranteed to work.